-Method of assessment 2 internally marked units and 1 externally set task.
-The external unit Is internally marked and externally moderated.
-The External unit is worth 40% of the overall mark.

-Exam board AQA

-What will you study?
-You will be given the opportunity to learn about 3D making in a variety of materials including wood, plastic, and metal.
-You will work in 3D to create outcomes that are a mixture of aesthetically pleasing sculptures and objects that perform a specific function.
-Students will look at a range of contemporary designers who have influenced the world of design and technology.

-Topics include: Natural forms Clock project Lamp project This is then followed by the externally set task which is provided directly from the exam board in the form of an examination paper.
+Method of assessment 60% Controlled assessment 40% Externally Set Assignment Exam board AQA What will you study?
+You will be given the opportunity to learn about 3D making in a variety of materials including wood plastic and metal.
+All projects set will follow a real-life scenario, to allow you to apply your knowledg and skills to the workplace.
+Students will look at a range of contemporary designers who have influenced the world of design an technology.
+Topics include: Clock project Lamp project This is then followed by the externally set task which is provided directly from the exam board in the form of an examination paper.
 What skills will you develop?
-You will learn how to use a variety of different tools, machinery, and ICT to create products that are for decorative purposes or a function.
+You will learn how to use a variety of different tools, machinery and ICT to create products that are fo decorative purposes or a function.
 You will learn the safe working practices of being in a workshop.
-Yo will learn how to work like a designer, draughtsman, and crafter.

-Self-motivation

-Resilience

-Patience

-Analytical skills

-Reflective/evaluative skills

-Manual Dexterity

-Visual Literacy

-What can you do by the end of the course?
-Students who successfully complete their course in 3D design will go on to study level 3 creative subjects at KS5 or college.
+You will learn how to work like a designer, draughtsman and crafter.
+Self-motivation Resilience Patience Analytical skills Reflective/evaluative skills Manual Dexterity Visual Literacy What can you do by the end of the course?
+Students who successfully complete their course in 3D design will go on to A level creative subjects at KS5 or college.
 Many students subsequently go on to study Ceramics, architecture, product design at degree level.
 This leads to working in a wide range of design-based careers.

-The course offers excellent opportunities to develop design skills that would transfer well into number of career opportunities.

-Careers can include Packaging design

-Advertising

-Fashion

-Set design

-Interior design

-Garden design

-Architecture

-Teacher

-Motor vehicle design

-Aeroplane design

-Product design

-Engineering

-Graphic design

-CAD technician

-Game designer

-3d modelmaker
+The course offers excellent opportunities to develop design skills that would transfer well into a number of career opportunities.
+Careers can include Packaging design Advertising Advertising Fashion Fashion Fashion Set design Fashion Set design Interior design Fashion Set design Interior design Garden design Fashion Set design Interior design Garden design Architecture Fashion Set design Interior design Garden design Architecture Teacher Fashion Set design Interior design Garden design Architecture Teacher Motor vehicle design Fashion Set design Interior design Garden design Architecture Teacher Motor vehicle design Aeroplane design Fashion Set design Interior design Garden design Architecture Teacher Motor vehicle design Aeroplane design Product design Fashion Set design Interior design Garden design Architecture Teacher Motor vehicle design Aeroplane design Product design Engineering Fashion Set design Interior design Garden design Architecture Teacher Motor vehicle design Aeroplane design Product design Engineering Graphic design